kiwi0fruit/breton/music.md

 - Mark Arrington – Glasgow Reel Set 113 3:59

 ### Jigs:
+- Bothy Band – The Kesh Jig / Give Us a Drink of Water / The Flower of the Flock / Famous Ballymote 4:35
+- Bothy Band – The Kesh Jig / Give Us a Drink of Water / The Flower of the Flock / Famous Ballymote (live) 4:41
 - __Figgy Duff – Auntie Mary / Brother's Jig (extended)__ 6:26
 - __Natalie MacMaster – Volcanic Jig__ 6:02
 - Natalie MacMaster – Jean's Reel [from 3:08 cut] 2:36